-Courses completed at other accredited colleges and universities with a grade of "D" or better may be transferable toward an Leeward CC degree.
-As a general rule, transfer credit toward an Leeward degree or certificate will not be awarded for upper-division courses (numbered 300 or higher under the UH System's course numbering system) unless the upper-division course has an Leeward lower-division course equivalent which may be applied to the Leeward CC degree or certificate.
+Courses completed at other accredited colleges and universities with a grade of "D" or better may be transferable toward a Leeward CC degree.
+Some programs may require a grade of "C" or better.
+As a general rule, transfer credit toward a Leeward degree or certificate will not be awarded for upper-division courses (numbered 300 or higher under the UH System's course numbering system) unless the upper-division course has a Leeward lower-division course equivalent which may be applied to the Leeward degree or certificate.

-The transcript evaluation is applicable only to the designated Leeward CC degree/certificate.
+The transcript evaluation is applicable only to the designated Leeward degree/certificate.
 It is not necessarily binding on other colleges to which the student may subsequently transfer.